How to Shop For The Best Garage Air Conditioner

 Like I said at the beginning, not everyone will need an air conditioner in their garage.
 For most people, a good garage fan is a better option.

-However, if you spend a lot of time in your garage AND you live somewhere there are long, hot summers, then air conditioning might be your best option.
+However, if you spend a lot of time in your garage AND live somewhere there are long, hot summers, air conditioning might be your best option.

-Want to know if air conditioning your garage is right for you?
+Want to know if air conditioning in your garage is right for you?

 You should consider air conditioning your garage if you:

-Each of these situations requires you to keep your garage in a comfortable temperature range.
-The most effective way to do that is with a garage air conditioner that’s capable of cooling your entire garage.
+Each situation requires you to keep your garage in a comfortable temperature range.
+The most effective way to do that is with a garage air conditioner capable of cooling your entire garage.

 Of course, coverage isn’t the only feature buyers should consider.

-Choosing the best garage air conditioner starts with a little planning and forethought.
+Choosing the best garage air conditioner starts with a bit of planning and forethought.

 There are literally hundreds of different models to choose from.
-But by considering each of these factors, you’ll be able to narrow down your search and find the right air conditioner for your garage.
+But by considering each of these factors, you can narrow your search and find the right air conditioner for your garage.

 Types of Garage Air Conditioners

 Air conditioners aren’t one-size-fits-all.
-There are several types of air conditioning units, and while they all emit cold air, they differ quite a lot in terms of power, size, energy usage and cooling capacity.
+There are several types of air conditioning units.
+While they all emit cold air, they differ significantly in power, size, energy usage, and cooling capacity.

 Let’s check out some of the most common types of air conditioners so you can understand their strengths and weaknesses.